 On Fox News Sunday’s roundtable panel, syndicated columnist George Will offered his take on the origins of Social Security, linking it to his opinion on the healthcare law.
-According to Will, Social Security was advocated in the 1930s as a way to get people to quit working, rather than a desire to help keep the elderly out of poverty.
+According to Will, Social Security was advocated in the 1930s to get people to quit working, rather than a desire to help keep the elderly out of poverty.

-After the segment aired, this theory was brought to eight different historians who’ve written about the 1930’s, but none of them found much evidence supporting the idea that Roosevelt or his administration used Social Security as a way to get people to quit working.
+After the segment aired, this theory was brought to eight different historians who’ve written about the 1930’s, but none of them found much evidence supporting the idea that Roosevelt or his administration used Social Security to get people to quit working.

 They did say that during that time in the United States, a different pension proposal, known as the Townsend Plan, was quite popular.
-The proposal stated that the government would provide $200-a-month pension to citizens age 60 or older, funded by a national tax.
+The proposal stated that the government would provide $200-a-month pension to citizens aged 60 or older, funded by a national tax.
 This money would need to be spent within 30 days, a plan which was supposed to encourage spending and help free up jobs.
-The proposal rose fast in popularity, but didn’t make sense financially or economically.
-It did however, have enough strength to push Roosevelt to fast-track an alternative, Social Security.
+The proposal rose fast in popularity but didn’t make sense financially or economically.
+It did, however, have enough strength to push Roosevelt to fast-track an alternative, Social Security.

 So, the idea that old-age pension would transition older Americans out of the labor market, making way for younger, unemployed workers may have been a goal of the Townsend plan, but Roosevelt’s Social Security was targeted towards alleviating poverty among the elderly.